davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 With static sites, every single page is generated before you deploy your site.
 This makes it possible to check all internal links for references to missing pages.

-Thus, I decided to create a Metalsmith plugin to help developers catch broken links.
+Thus, I decided to create a Metalsmith plugin to help developers catch broken links before it's too late.

 ## Plan of action

-TODO

 TODO: existing alternatives?

-## Implementation

-The plugin has two main tasks:

-1. Extract all links in HTML pages
-2. Determine which file in the Metalsmith pipeline should correspond to that link and throw an error if it does not exist

-To extract links, I decided to use [cheerio](https://github.com/cheeriojs/cheerio).
-It's basically jQuery for static content.

-I've used cheerio a bit more since then and I have to say it's very nice.
-I was able to load cheerio with the contents of each HTML file and use jQuery like syntax to find all links and extract their href attributes.

-For the second, I had a few more problems.
-I did some research and found a library that was supposed to be able to extract the different parts from an URL.
-Unfortunately, it failed for relative links.

-I then tried writing my own function to do it.
-It worked fine for simple cases but every time I needed to account for another type of URL, the complexity just kept growing and growing.

-I realised that someone else had to have done this before.
-I then found a much better library, [URIjs](https://www.npmjs.com/package/URIjs).
-It did everything I needed and worked correctly.

-I probably wasted at least an hour going down the first two dead ends.
-I think it serves an important lesson to not try and reinvent the wheel.
-Even for *very simple things*, someone has probably already done it better than you could.
-I think that's especially true for npm considering the massive number of small packages it has.

-## Test driven development

 - Must be correct so tests
 - Actually used TDD
 - How: one correct structure depending on all files, delete files one by one
 - Hard because of async plus no changes only errors and working on files not simple inputs
 - Mocha/chai good, would use again

+## Implementation

+I'm not going to an extensive walkthrough of the code.
+If you are interested, you can [view the source code here](https://github.com/davidxmoody/metalsmith-broken-link-checker/blob/master/src/index.coffee).
+It's a relatively concise 93 lines of CoffeeScript (with lots of comments and about half of that being taken up by configuration options).

+Here is a quick overview of what the program does:

+1. Extract all links in HTML pages with [cheerio](https://github.com/cheeriojs/cheerio).
+Cheerio is basically jQuery for static content and it works very nicely.

+2. Determine which file in the Metalsmith pipeline should correspond to that link and throw an error if it does not exist.
+This was a bit harder.
+I spent about an hour going down dead ends with one URL manipulation library and then trying to write my own.
+I then found [URIjs](https://www.npmjs.com/package/URIjs) which worked much better.

+3. TODO config options

 ## Additional options